vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
+- 3.1.0_beta4:
+  - test version for MAX6675K with additional debug information.
+  - MAX6675K decreased refreshTempInterval from 260ms to 200ms.
 - 3.1.0_beta3:
-  - Add support for up to 3 "Profiles", which can be used to quickly switch between different brew setings (eg. when different beans are used).
+  - Add support for up to 3 "Profiles", which can be used to quickly switch between different brew settings (eg. when different beans are used).
     - An individual profile comprises of following settings:
       - Brew Temperature / setPoint
       - Brew Time